 A Beginner’s Guide to Companion Planting in the Vegetable Garden

-Companion planting is the practice of growing different crops near each other for mutual benefit and keeping others separated so that they all thrive.
+Companion planting is the practice of growing different crops near each other for mutual benefit, while keeping certain plants separated so they can all thrive.
+It’s been used for centuries, and for good reason.
+When you pay attention to plant relationships, the garden tends to take care of itself more.

 The Three Sisters Planting Method

-• Pole beans stabilize the corn and enrich the soil.
+• Pole beans stabilize the corn and fix nitrogen back into the soil.

 Benefits of Companion Planting